 This program provides services for students with disabilities.
 Students desiring accommodations for a disability must request services through Disabled Student Services.

 Non-traditional-age students (25 and over) can find direction, support, and assistance in this office.

 - Veteran Support Center/Office of Veteran Services (185 Strand Union; 994-3661)

 The Center is dedicated to a variety of activities for MSU's student veterans, along with managing GI Bill benefits for all qualified veterans, dependents, and Guard/Reserve.

 183 Strand Union Building

-To assist students in obtaining a college education, the Office of Financial Aid Services administers and coordinates loan, grant, scholarship and work study programs from federal, state, university and private sources.
+To assist students in financing a college education, the Office of Financial Aid Services administers loan, grant, scholarship and work study programs from federal, state, university and private sources.

-In order to apply for financial assistance for Summer Session, students must complete (1) a 2012-2013 Free Application for Federal Student Aid (FAFSA) and (2) an MSU Summer Supplemental Application Form.
-The completed FAFSA must be received by the federal processor no later than June 30, 2013.
+In order to apply for financial assistance for Summer Session, students must complete (1) a 2014-2015 Free Application for Federal Student Aid (FAFSA) and (2) an MSU Summer Supplemental Application Form.
+The completed FAFSA must be received by the federal processor no later than June 30, 2015.
 This is an absolute deadline.
-A 2012-2013 FAFSA worksheet and Summer Supplemental Form may be obtained at the Office of Financial Aid Services or by clicking on the links above.
+Summer Supplemental forms may be obtained at the Office of Financial Aid Services or by clicking on the links above.